John Stewart, Duke of Albany: European craftsmen in Scotland

 Albany brought a number of foreign craftsmen to work in Scotland in 1515.
-'Johne Belloun,' Frenchmen or 'Master Johne Carvour' worked on new windows and doors for the Palace of Holyroodhouse, and repaired a number of spears and pikes.
-An Italian called 'Auld Julian' made 6000 bricks at Tranent to be used for building a furnace at the armoury in Edinburgh Castle, where the master gun-founder Robert Borthwick was joined by the Frenchmen, 'Johne Bukkat' and his apprentice 'Perys.'
-Two of the cannons they made, marked with the Duke's arms and listed as "quarter-falcons," were still in use at Edinburgh Castle in 1579.
+"Johne Belloun", Frenchmen or "Master Johne Carvour" worked on new windows and doors for the Palace of Holyroodhouse, and repaired a number of spears and pikes.
+Albany's works at Holyrood included a wooden staircase.

+An Italian called "Auld Julian" made 6000 bricks at Tranent to be used for building a furnace at the armoury in Edinburgh Castle, where the master gun-founder Robert Borthwick was joined by the Frenchmen, "Johne Bukkat" and his apprentice "Perys".
+Two of the cannons they made, marked with the Duke's arms and listed as "quarter-falcons", were still in use at Edinburgh Castle in 1579.

-At Crawford Moor, 'Johne Drane', a Frenchman was a refiner, washer, and melter of gold.
+At Crawford Moor, "Johne Drane", a Frenchman was a refiner, washer, and melter of gold.
 In 1516, Albany appointed a French gunner, Jehannot de Lavall, as Master Keeper of the Royal Artillery.
 This position had last been given to Lord Sinclair.

-Praise for Albany's improvements in Scotland was published in the Sommaire de l'Origine Description et Merveilles d'Escosse (1538) by Jehan dit Le-Fresne Des-Montiers.
-Albany was linked to his buildings at Dunbar Castle which he rendered impregnable, and he was said to have improved agriculture in Scotland.
+Praise for Albany's improvements in Scotland was published in the Sommaire de l'Origine Description et Merveilles d'Escosse (1538) by Jehan dit Le-Fresne Desmontiers.
+Albany was linked to his buildings at Dunbar Castle which he rendered impregnable with an artillery blockhouse (which survives in ruins), and he was said to have improved agriculture in Scotland.
 An article by the historian Bryony Coombs further explores the activities of the Duke of Albany and his architectural and artistic connections that informed the design of the artillery blockhouse at Dunbar Castle and situates the building in a European context.

 Children

-Albany had no legitimate children by his wife Anne.
+Albany had at least three children by his wife Anne but none survived to adulthood.

 By a Scotswoman, Jean Abernethy, Albany had an illegitimate daughter named Eleanor Stewart.
 Eleanor was legitimized and married to Jean de L'Hopital, comte de Choisy in Fontainebleau on 22 October 1547, in the presence of Henry II of France.
 Choisy later became the tutor of the Dauphin Francis (d.
 1560).

-The descendents of their son Jacques de L'Hopital, 1st Marquess of Choisy, include the Dukes of Castries and the MacMahon Dukes of Magenta.
+The descendants of their son Jacques de L'Hopital, 1st Marquess of Choisy, include the Dukes of Castries and the MacMahon Dukes of Magenta.